 In this article, let us talk about the phases of SIEM’s journey and the levels of sophistication the technology had to reach to keep up with the expanding threat landscape.

 During the origin years of SIEM tools, the technology was not adopted by businesses for cybersecurity reasons at all.
-Organizations needed a way to meet several monitoring and reporting requirements and this is where top SIEM products came into the picture - Compliance!
+Organisations needed a way to meet several monitoring and reporting requirements and this is where top SIEM products came into the picture - Compliance!

 The new-age SIEM tools list makes threat detection a priority.
 With a standout analytics module that can be set up easily on existing SIEM, the SOC can get access to insights and data to identify both known and unknown threats.
 It acts as a compressed analytical layer to gain knowledge from the existing SIEM without causing an overhaul of the information and events security landscape that is already present.